dg-demers/busyppp/README.md

 #####  Overwriting the Download List File  #####
 Recall that for a download list file any line that is blank or that starts with a hash mark (#) is ignored by busyppp (and wget).
-Busyppp will overwrite each non-blank or non-hash mark (#) commented line of this file according the success or not of its attempt to download the file from the URL in the line.
+Busyppp will overwrite each non-blank and non-hash mark (#) commented line of this file according the success or not of its attempt to download the file from the URL in the line.

   If wget was able to finish downloading the file, busyppp prepends #D followed by a space to the line containing it.
-  But if wget attempts to a download the file and it results in a wget-specific error, busyppp prepends #E, a space, then the wget error code, and finally a space to the line containing the URL.
+  But if wget's attempt to a download the file produces a wget-specific error, busyppp prepends #E, a space, then the wget error code, and finally a space to the line containing the file's URL.
+No changes are made to the line if busyppp (and wget) were stopped by pressing CTRL+C.

 Upon termination busyppp writes, using the same codes, a report of the download results to both the terminal window and the file wget-log.
 It does this for both a download list file and a download list argument.